 SkillSource sponsors a defined contribution tax-deferred 401(k) pension plan (the Plan).
-All full-time employees are eligible to participate in the Plan after 30 days of service.
-SkillSource matches employee contributions for up to 10.4% of gross salaries.
-Total pension expense for the year ended June 30, 2011, was \$54,881.
+All employees are eligible to participate in the Plan after 30 days of service.
+SkillSource contributes 10.4% of gross salaries and matches up to \$520 of employee deferrals.
+Total pension expense for the year ended June 30, 2012 was \$71,636.